 As a freshman at the UofSC Darla Moore School of Business, Sydney was eager to get involved and expand her knowledge outside of the classroom.

 "I rushed a business fraternity my first semester and unfortunately didn't get a bid," Sydney said.
-"The rush process for business fraternities is aimed toward the highest caliber student.
-I quickly realized that I needed to step up my game and figure out what I want to do in my college career so I could truly make an impact."
+"The business fraternities all want to recruit top-notch students.
+I quickly realized that I needed to step up my game and figure out what I wanted to do in my college career so I could truly make an impact."

 "I loved the presentation I heard at the first EClub meeting, but I didn't love how the club was structured," she said.
 "Every week they brought in a speaker and that was basically it.
 The president at the time said they needed some help on the executive board and I raised my hand and said, 'I'm just a freshman, but I want to do it.' "

 After just two weeks at South Carolina, Sydney found herself serving on the EClub's executive board as the director of partnership.
-Sydney spent about 10 hours a week planning various events including the EClub's largest event of the year, Backers and Hackers— a contest pairing business and computer science students together to develop mobile apps over the course of three months.
+She spent nearly 10 hours a week planning various events including the EClub's largest event of the year, Backers and Hackers— a contest pairing business and computer science students to develop mobile apps over the course of three months.

 "EClub had a lot of great content in the previous year, but we didn't focus enough on what the students truly needed," she said.
 "During our first meeting of the new semester, the other co-president and I asked the members, 'What do you guys want to do?
 This is your club and we want to give you the resources we have to help you do anything you want.'"